Vue Cursor Rules: Composition API and SFC Best Practices

 ## Best Practices

-- Use template-aware navigation for better code organization
+- Use template-aware navigation for clear organization

 - Leverage directive-specific cursor movements